coreinfrastructure/best-practices-badge/doc/other.md

 *   <a name="security_review"></a>
     The project MUST have performed a security review within the last 5 years.
+    (N/A allowed).
     <sup>[<a href="#security_review">security_review</a>]</sup>

+    *Details*:
-    *Details*: This can be by the project members and/or an independent evaluation.
+    This can be by the project members and/or an independent evaluation.
     This evaluation MAY be supported by static and dynamic analysis tools, but there also must be human review to identify problems (paricularly in design) that tools cannot detect.